idia-astro/iDaVIE/README.md

 IDIA Unity VR
 Base project for IDIA's VR experiments with VR

 No datasets are currently packaged with the repo, to keep the size down to a minimum.
-In addition, the SteamVR plugin (v2.2.0), TextMeshPro (v1.3.0), Vectrosity (5.6), and [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases/download/v2.0.0/NuGetForUnity.2.0.0.unitypackage) assets need to be added to the project before running.

 You will need to download and install [msys2](https://www.msys2.org/) and [CMake](https://cmake.org/download/).
 Remember to add the binary directory `C:\msys64\mingw64\bin` to the system PATH.